What is the best way to track parts and inventory for plumbers?

 WIP (Work in Progress) reporting compares what you've billed against what you've actually earned on each project.
 Contractors with jobs lasting more than a month or two need it to see their true financial position.

-Read answerHow do I handle bookkeeping for a plumbing company?
+Read answerHow do I track costs for a fix and flip project?

 Read answer